frmichel/flickr-statistics/src/fm/flickr/stat/README.txt

 Read all available data from the month of fm.flickr.stat.startdate to the month of fm.flickr.stat.enddate, and computes results consilated by month, for categories group, tag, user, time, user, activity and upload:
 - tag: file tags/montly_results.csv: average and max number of tags per explored photo for each month
-- user: file users/montly_results.csv: for all users which have explored photos during each month, compute the average and max number of contacts and photos that they have
+- user: for all users which have explored photos during each month,
+	- file users/monthly_user_average.csv shows the average and max number of contacts and photos that they have
+	- file users/monthly_user_distrib_photo.csv shows the distribution of those users per number of photos that they have
+	- file users/monthly_user_distrib_contact.csv shows the distribution of those users per number of contacts that they have
 - time:
     - file times/monthly_times_t2e.csv: average and max time elapsed between the moment the photo was posted and the moment it appears in the Explorer
     - file times/monthly_times_distrib.csv: distribution of explored photos in function of the hour of day when they were uploaded